flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### appstream-missing-developer-name

 The [MetaInfo file](https://docs.flatpak.org/en/latest/conventions.html#metainfo-files)
-is missing the `developer_name` tag.
+is missing the `developer` tag with a child `name` tag or the legacy `developer_name` tag.
 Please see the [MetaInfo guidelines](/docs/for-app-authors/metainfo-guidelines/#name-summary-and-developer-name).

 This must be present for proper display and classification by app stores.